How it works

 Frequently asked questions

-How much does it cost to store luggage storage near Gare de Lyon?
+How much does it cost to store luggage near Gare de Lyon?

 Where can I store luggage near Gare de Lyon?

-There are multiple locations in the Gare de Lyon area which can be booked through the Bounce platform including near Charles de Gaulle International Airport, Paris Orly Airport, and Forum des Halles Shopping Center and all over Paris.
+There are multiple locations in the Gare de Lyon area which can be booked through the Bounce platform including near Gare SNCF de Chelles — Gournay, Paris-Orly Airport (ORY) (Aéroport de Paris-Orly), and Rer-Orsay-Ville and all over Paris.

 Is it safe to store your bags near Gare de Lyon?